FerrEclaair/DVD_Rental_Analytics/README.md

 # 🎬 DVD Rental Analytics Dashboard with AI

-An interactive **DVD Rental Analytics Dashboard** built with **FastAPI, PostgreSQL, Pandas, Plotly-style interactive visualizations, DeepSeek AI, and a local Transformer model**.
+An interactive **DVD Rental Analytics Dashboard** built with **FastAPI, PostgreSQL, Pandas, Plotly-style interactive visualizations, and DeepSeek AI.

 The application turns the classic DVD Rental database into an interactive business intelligence dashboard where users can explore revenue, rentals, customers, films, actors, inventory, and other operational metrics — while an AI assistant can answer dashboard-related questions and dynamically control the dashboard.